Dialogue with Bitcoin veteran Jack Mallers: Dollar Crisis, Bitcoin as a Store of Value, and 21 Capital

 **Jack: Bitcoin's proof-of-work mechanism makes it an "energy currency," which must be created through time and energy, possessing scarcity and anti-inflation capabilities.
 When people can save and plan for the future, society becomes more stable.
 The harder it is to produce currency, the more society can withstand uncertainty.

-**Bonnie: You hold almost no dollars; how do you achieve that?
+**Bonnie: You hardly hold any dollars; how do you achieve that?

-**David: Peter Schiff believes Bitcoin has no intrinsic value and that its volatility equates to high risk.
-How do you respond to this view?
+**David: Peter Schiff believes Bitcoin has no intrinsic value and that high volatility equates to high risk.
+How do you respond to this viewpoint?

 **Jack: Volatility is a prerequisite for obtaining returns.
-The Sharpe ratio measures the returns generated by volatility; if high volatility accompanies high returns, it is worth it.
+The Sharpe ratio measures the returns generated by volatility; if high volatility is accompanied by high returns, it is worth it.
 Risk does not equal volatility; true risk is systemic failure.
-Bitcoin operates based on mathematics and does not rely on counterparties, making it inherently lower risk.
+Bitcoin operates based on mathematics and does not rely on counterparties, which in essence makes it lower risk.

 **Jack: The uniqueness of Bitcoin lies in the freedom of use.
-You can store your private keys yourself or choose custodial services.
-While I encourage users to enhance their sense of sovereignty, the key is that it provides options.
+You can store your private keys yourself or choose to use custodial services.
+While I encourage users to enhance their sense of sovereignty, the key is that it provides a choice.
 This complete control over assets is not available in other financial systems.

 **David: Over the past decade, Bitcoin's Sharpe ratio has outperformed most assets.
 Why is institutional allocation still low?